The sclera is the white, leathery outer “shell” of the eyeball.

 Scleritis is painful and the eye is often quite tender.

-Sometimes the inflammation is localized to one part of the sclera
+Sometimes the inflammation is localized to one part of the sclera.

 Scleritisis when any part of the sclera is inflamed.